-The honours program in Forest Science comprises advanced coursework and an individual research project designed to extend students’ knowledge and skills in solving problems.
-After successfully completing the program, students will be prepared to either enter the workforce pursuing a career in forest science and related environmental management industries; or pursue further research study through Masters or Doctor of philosophy degrees.
+Students will undertake a major independent research project, and two advanced coursework subjects: one on research methods, and an elective subject of relevance to the topic of their research project.
+The research project is designed to extend students’ knowledge and skills in solving problems in ecosystem science.
+After successfully completing the program, students will be prepared to either enter the workforce pursuing a career in ecosystem science or related environmental management industries; or pursue further research study through Masters or Doctor of philosophy degrees.

 In addition to satisfying the Bachelor of Science (Degree with Honours) entry requirements, students are required to have completed stream specific prerequisites.
 Details of stream specific prerequisites can be found at the Bachelor of Science (Degree with Honours) entry and participation requirements page.